Curious about how to start a carpet cleaning business?

-Hang on to receipts, of course.
-While many small business owners rely on tax software to help them stay on track, it's safer and easier to hire a local accountant that specializes in small business taxes.
+While many small business owners rely on tax software to help them stay on track, you can hire a local accountant specializing in small business taxes.
 They can help you understand how to structure your business and maximize your deductions to minimize your tax burden.

-You can choose to operate your business as a sole proprietor or start a limited liability corporation (LLC).
-There are many factors that go into making this choice, and this is an area where you'll want solid legal advice.
+You can choose to operate your business as a sole proprietorship or start a limited liability corporation (LLC).
+Many factors go into making this choice, and this is an area where you'll want solid legal advice.
 A lawyer can help you complete the appropriate paperwork to set up an LLC if you choose to do so.

 What kind of carpet cleaning equipment do I need?

-With the dry chemical method, you'll invest in dry cleaning compound and a special two-head powerful vacuum that agitates the compound to help trap dirt.
-With this method, the carpet requires zero drying time, which makes it an easy sell, especially for commercial carpet cleaning.
+With the dry chemical method, you'll invest in a dry cleaning compound and a special two-head powerful vacuum that agitates the compound to help trap dirt.
+With this method, the carpet requires zero drying time, making it an easier sell, especially for commercial carpet cleaning.

-The hot water extraction carpet cleaning method requires either a truck-mounted or portable hot water extraction unit.
-The truck-mounted cleaner provides more power, making it far superior to the smaller units that people can rent at the local hardware store.
-A portable unit must be emptied regularly, which can be awkward when you are working in a home.
+The hot water extraction method requires either a truck-mounted or portable hot water extraction unit.
+The truck-mounted cleaner provides more power, making it far superior to the smaller extractor units that people can rent at the local hardware store.
+However, you need to empty a portable unit regularly, which can be awkward when working in a home.
 The most powerful portable units require separate machines for solution application and vacuuming.

-No matter which method you choose, it's a good idea to search for used equipment.
-You'll save money and you may develop a preference for one type of cleaning based on personal experience.
+No matter which method you choose, it's a good idea to search for used equipment when getting started.
+You'll save money, and you may develop a preference for one type of cleaning based on personal experience.

 Can I start a carpet cleaning business from home?

-Many successful entrepreneurs run their carpet cleaning businesses from home.
+Many successful entrepreneurs run their new businesses from home.
 Make sure you have a place to legally and safely park your truck.
 You may need to make room in your home for extra cleaning supplies and an office, as well.

-What's the difference between a commercial carpet cleaning business and a residential carpet cleaning business?
+What's the difference between commercial carpet cleaning and residential carpet cleaning?

 Commercial carpet cleaning businesses typically have more expensive and more powerful equipment.
-They clean more square feet of carpet.
-However, they also have the opportunity to book recurring appointments with businesses that need regular carpet cleaning.
-This could help build a carpet cleaning business quickly with only a few accounts.
+They clean more square feet of carpet and have more opportunities to book recurring appointments with businesses that need regular cleaning.
+This could help quickly build a carpet cleaning business with only a few accounts.

-Residential carpet cleaning businesses may need to serve a higher number of clients to make a great living, but the startup costs may be lower in the beginning.
+Residential carpet cleaning businesses may need to serve more clients to make a great living.
+However, the startup costs may be lower in the beginning.

-Are there any other good resources on how to start your own carpet cleaning business?
+More resources on how to start your own carpet cleaning business

-Start with the Small Business Association's Create Your Business Plan website.
-This free resource helps you write a comprehensive business plan by walking you through step-by-step.
-The Small Business Association has a center dedicated to helping entrepreneurs in each state.
+Start with the Small Business Association (SBA).
+They offer free resources to help you understand what’s needed to start your business and can walk you through it step-by-step.
+The SBA has a center dedicated to helping entrepreneurs in each state.

-To make the most of a carpet cleaning business opportunity in your home town talk to local business owners as well as your friends and neighbors to understand their needs.
+When you first start your carpet cleaning business in your hometown, talk to local business owners as well as your friends and neighbors to understand their needs.
 For example, maybe there's demand for an organic carpet cleaning service that the other carpet cleaners in the area don't currently offer.